BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

     \mathcal{KL}\left(p || q\right) = \mathbb E_{x \sim p}\left[\log \frac{p(x)}{q(x)}\right]
 $$

 Note, the Kullback-Leibler divergence is neither symmetric nor does it satisfy the triangle inequality.
-Therefore, it is not a metric and cannot be interpreted as distance.
+Therefore, it is not a metric and cannot be interpreted as a distance.

 The most important property is the non-negativity
 $$